 Private schools in Zambia

 Private schools operate independently of the Zambian government and have more flexibility in terms of their admissions procedures, curricula and language of instruction.
-Many of these schools began as part of Christian missionary efforts in Zambia and therefore operate according to specific religious denominations and are run by a particular church.
-There are also a number of Islamic schools in Zambia.
+These schools often teach through a religious lens, though.

 The standard of education at the more affluent private schools generally exceeds that of public schools, and these schools, particularly those in Lusaka, offer better facilities and opportunities for students.
-However, they do not come cheap; fees can be high and therefore far out of the reach of many ordinary Zambians.
+They do not, however, come cheap; fees can be high and therefore far out of the reach of many ordinary Zambians.

 International schools in Zambia

-There are a number of international schools in Zambia, mostly based in Lusaka.
-Most of these follow the curriculum of their home country (mostly American and British), with some offering the International Baccalaureate programme.
+There are several international schools in Zambia, mostly based in Lusaka.
+Most of these follow American and British curricula, while some offer the International Baccalaureate programme.

 Homeschooling in Zambia

-Expats living in the more rural areas of Zambia, with no access to quality education for their children, may consider homeschooling as an option.
-There are a number of support groups for parents in Zambia who choose this path.
+Expats living in the rural areas of Zambia with no access to quality education for their children may consider homeschooling as an option.
+There are a few support groups and plenty of resources online for parents in Zambia who choose this path.